-- Antibiotics: Caregivers may give you antibiotics if you get an infection from the tick bite.
-Do not stop taking the antibiotics until you talk to your primary healthcare provider, even if you feel better.
+- Antibiotics: Healthcare providers may give you antibiotics if you get an infection from the tick bite.
+Do not stop taking the antibiotics until you talk to your healthcare provider, even if you feel better.

 - Antihistamines: Antihistamines decrease swelling and itching.

 - Local anesthetic: This medicine helps to decrease pain and itching.